Every Wrinkle Carries A Memory: An Integro-differential Bootstrap for Features in Cosmological Correlators: Perturbative solutions for small mass modulations

-and\footnote{Notice that $\hat{\Delta}_u$ here differs from its conventional definition in \eqref{bootstrapODE} by the inclusion of the mass term.}
+Notice that $\hat{\Delta}_u$ here differs from its conventional definition in \eqref{bootstrapODE} by the inclusion of the mass term.

-The scale-invariant sector $f_0$, which is governed by \eqref{eq: D_f0}, receives no contribution\footnote{Note that, despite breaking the dilatation symmetry, mass oscillations starting at order $g^4$ do contribute to the scale-invariant part of the three-point function because with an even number of mass insertions in the perturbative expansion of $f$, the comoving scale $s$ can partially cancel out between the oscillatory vertices.
-This will lead to a finite contribution to the scale-invariant component $f_0(u)$ at each even order in $g^2$.} at this order from mass oscillations.
+The scale-invariant sector $f_0$, which is governed by \eqref{eq: D_f0}, receives no contribution\footnote{Note that, despite breaking the dilation symmetry, mass oscillations starting at order $g^4$ do contribute to the scale-invariant part of the three-point function because with an even number of mass insertions in the perturbative expansion of $f$, the comoving scale $s$ can partially cancel out between the oscillatory vertices.
+This will lead to a finite contribution to the scale-invariant component $f_0(u)$ at each even order in $g^2$ which can be partially understood as mass corrections (see Appendix \ref{LightFieldSection}).} at this order from mass oscillations.
 Therefore, it is equal to the corresponding three-point function in de Sitter (see e.g. \cite{Arkani-Hamed:2015bza, Arkani-Hamed:2018kmz}),

 \\ Inputting $f_0$ into the right-hand side of \eqref{eq: D_fpm1}, we arrive at an ordinary, sourced differential equation for $f_{\pm 1}(u)$.
 This equation can be solved in the following steps: \begin{itemize} \item We exploit the Taylor series of the Hypergeometric function around the origin and expand $f_0$ in the squeezed limit, namely around $u=0$.
 The net result schematically looks like: